Phoenix Sex Crimes Attorney

 - Mistaken Identity: This defense asserts that the defendant was misidentified as the perpetrator of the alleged offense.
 It may involve presenting evidence of an alibi or witnesses who can testify to the defendant's whereabouts at the time of the incident.

-- Consent: In cases where the alleged sexual activity was consensual, the defense may argue that the encounter was not non-consensual or coercive.
+- Consent: In cases where the alleged sexual activity was consensual, the defense may argue that the encounter was not coercive.
 This defense relies on demonstrating that the alleged victim willingly participated in the activity and did not withdraw consent at any point.

 - Innocence: This defense simply claims that the defendant did not commit the alleged offense.
 It may involve presenting evidence of the defendant's innocence, such as alibis, witnesses, or evidence that contradicts the prosecution's case.